Blu's Hanging: Major characters

 "Poppy" is the narrator's father.
-He and his wife, Eleanor, have three children: Ivah, Blue, and Maisie.
+He and his wife, Eleanor, have three children: Ivah, Blu, and Maisie.
 His wife dies just before the beginning of the novel, but he has not assumed the primary caretaker role of the family.
 He works several jobs, but his family lives in poverty.
 Poppy is sometimes rude and abrasive and Ivah often has to take care of him.
 He lives with leprosy like his wife did.